Observation of angular momentum transfer among crystal lattice modes

-To achieve a net circular polarization of a doubly degenerate phonon mode near the $\Gamma$-point (long-wavelength limit), its orthogonal components need to be coherently driven with a phase delay of $\pi$/2.
-For IR-active $\text{E}_\text{u}$ modes, this can be achieved by a circularly polarized laser pulse in the terahertz (THz) spectral domain, where the resonant (linear) coupling between the THz electric field and phonon’s electric dipole directly imprints the helicity of light onto the phonon mode.
-Yet, the resulting phonon angular momentum has only been inferred from secondary effects, such as phonon magnetic fields \cite{Basini2024, Davies2024} or THz field-induced second harmonic generation \cite{Luo2023}.
-For Raman-active modes, nevertheless, the lattice trajectory can be controlled and directly observed by all-optical experiments that utilize stimulated Raman scattering techniques \cite{Wefers1998}.
-In all these examples, angular momentum is transferred from the light field to the lattice mode, and then potentially further to spin states, which can be conveniently detected by magneto-optic measurements.
-However, tracing the consecutive flow of angular momentum from the initially excited phonon to other lattice modes has remained elusive and represents a huge gap in our understanding of ultrafast demagnetization and other spin-related phenomena since the pioneering experiments by Einstein, de Haas \cite{Einstein1915} and Barnett \cite{Barnett1915}.
+To prepare a net angular momentum by the circular polarization of a doubly degenerate phonon mode, its orthogonal components need to be coherently driven with a phase delay of $\pi$/2.
+For IR-active $\text{E}_\text{u}$ modes, this can be achieved by a circularly polarized laser pulse in the terahertz (THz) spectral domain, where the resonant (linear) coupling between the THz electric field and the phonon’s electric dipole directly imprints the helicity of light onto the phonon mode.
+Yet, the resulting phonon angular momentum has only been inferred from secondary effects, such as phonon magnetic fields~\cite{Basini2024, Davies2024, Biggs2025_arXiv} or THz field-induced second harmonic generation \cite{Luo2023}.
+For Raman-active modes, the lattice trajectory can be controlled and directly observed by all-optical experiments that utilize stimulated Raman scattering techniques \cite{Wefers1998}.
+In all these examples, angular momentum was transferred from the light field to the lattice mode, and then potentially further to spin states, which are delicate to infer from magneto-optic measurements~\cite{Merlin2024, Merlin2025}.
+However, tracing the consecutive flow of angular momentum from the initially excited phonon to other lattice modes has remained elusive and represents a huge gap in our understanding of the ultrafast demagnetization sequence and other spin-lattice coupled phenomena since the pioneering experiments by Einstein, de Haas \cite{Einstein1915} and Barnett \cite{Barnett1915}.